Code-Institute-Submissions/FiveStar-Tech/README.md

 * As a client, I want a personal trainer who makes me feel comfortable so that I can create a varied and effective workout.

 ### Site Owner Goals ###
+* As a site owner, I want to generate new leads and interest from fitness enthusiasts.
+* As a site owner, I want to encourage feedback about services offered and how they can be improved.
+* As a site owner, I want to receive contact details through use of the contact form.

 ### User Requirements and Expectations ###